foldedtoad/fat32fs/README.md

 An 8-Gbyte SD Card (SDHC) was configured with Gpartd: one FAT32 partition of type "c" (not "b").
 It's recommended to do a full formatting, not the quick formatting.
 Create a directory named "SUBFOLDR" on the SD Card, and then a file under this directory named "DEEPFILE.TXT".
-The constents of the file can be anything, but is suggested to fill the file with ascii text of no more that 512 bytes.
+The contents of the file can be anything, but is suggested to fill the file with ASCII text of no more that 512 bytes.
 This code was tested with a simple, two-line content shown below (keep it simple).
 ```
 This is some text